thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 # Motivation

 Privacy Pass tokens (as defined in {{ARCHITECTURE}} and
-{{!ISSUANCE=I-D.ietf-privacypass-protocol}}) offer a simple way to unlink the issuance from the redemption.
-The base protocol however only allows for a single token to be issued at a time for every challenge.
+{{!ISSUANCE=I-D.ietf-privacypass-protocol}}) are unlinkable during issuance and redemption.
+The basic issuance protocols defined in {{RFC9578}} however only allow for a single token to be issued at a time for every challenge.
 In some cases, especially where a large number of clients need to fetch a large number of tokens, this may introduce performance bottlenecks.